Luos-io/Examples/README.md

 # Luos examples

 This repository is a submodule of the [Luos library](https://github.com/Luos-io/Luos) repository.
-It contains examples of Containers and Apps for using Luos.
+It contains examples of services and Apps for using Luos.
 This repository can be used on it's own, or as a submodule for the Luos Library directly.

 Feel free to use these examples as a starting point for your own projects, and don't forget to share your creations on the [Luos forum](https://community.luos.io/)!